decred/dcrwallet/rpc/documentation/api.md

   - `repeated string addresses`: Addresses found when decoding the output script.

-  - `int64 commitment_amount`: Amount commited to a ticket on an SStx transaction.
+  - `int64 commitment_amount`: Amount committed to a ticket on an SStx transaction.

 **Stability**: Unstable.